Baseband-processor/Air-Legacy/README.md

 Probably the best collaborator I ever had, without him, the biggest part related to the C code won't work.

 **other thanks**
-* perlmonks community, especially *syphilis*  for his initial help
+* perlmonks community, especially *syphilis*  for his initial help.
-* *Mike Kershaw* (aka Dragorn), the main developer of Lorcon2, who explained some obscure part of his code
+* *Mike Kershaw* (aka Dragorn), the main developer of Lorcon2, who explained some obscure part of his code.
-* *GomoR*, the old author, who never replied to my last emails, refused to help me even when I sent the 10.5 Air::Lorcon2 version
+* *GomoR*, the old author, who never replied to my last emails, refused to help me even when I sent the 10.5 Air::Lorcon2 version.

 **Future works and directions**

-This library is the result of 2 months of hard work and, still now, there are several problem related to the perl-types conversion, Probably the project will grow even more, my main ideas are:
+This library is the result of 3 months of hard work and, still now, there are several problem related to the perl-types conversion, Probably the project will grow even more, my future ideas are:

 - [x] offer a full coverage for the Lorcon2 library
 - [ ] develop a big amount of perl-based-subroutines, despite the function-avaiability, lorcon2 is a finite project, it's our work to make it infinite.